knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationAchievementsApi.md

 <a name="updateachievement"></a>
 # **UpdateAchievement**
-> ModelAchievementDefinitionResource UpdateAchievement (string name, ModelAchievementDefinitionResource achievement)
+> AchievementDefinitionResource UpdateAchievement (string name, AchievementDefinitionResource achievement)

 Update an achievement definition